 Since the 2010 Comprehensive Plan Update, the retail world has dramatically changed with the introduction of on-line shopping.
-According to data from the US Census, e-commerce sales accounted for 14.6% of retail sales in the United States in 2022.
+According to data from the US Census Bureau, e-commerce sales accounted for 14.6% of retail sales in the United States in 2022.
 Brick and mortar retail will require careful market research in order to successfully compete with the major on-line retailers.

-The Town may need to consider changes to zoning regulations to accommodate future development demands.
-One example has been the increased need for drive-through facilities across many retail sectors.
+The Town will need to consider changes to zoning regulations to accommodate future development demands.
+For example the increased requirement for drive-through facilities across many retail sectors should be considered as zoning requirements are revisited.
+Additionally, the Town should consider streamlining development review processes to simplify the process for new businesses opening in existing retail and office space.

-Retail and Service - It may take several years to return to pre-pandemic market conditions and employment trends.
+Retail and Service: It may take several years to return to pre-pandemic market conditions and employment trends.
 However, Penfield should continue to work with developers, property owners, the Penfield Business Chamber and business development organizations to attract new retail and services that will effectively meet residents' needs.

-Office - The 2010 Comprehensive Plan encouraged the development of additional office space.
+Office: The 2010 Comprehensive Plan encouraged the development of additional office space.
 However, the market for Class A office space is currently saturated in our region, and Penfield's ability to attract additional office development is weakened because of our limited access to interstate roadways (e.g. Route 490).
 One strategy that might be effective for Penfield is to attract businesses that need smaller office spaces.
 Penfield's secondary office locations may be more affordable for smaller businesses.
 Up until 2020, Penfield saw the construction of several new office buildings and experienced high occupancy rates.
 Since the pandemic, many corporations in our region and beyond have closed their offices and are now encouraging their employees to work from home.
 It is difficult to predict the extent to which this trend will continue into the future.
 In either case, little area for new office development on vacant land exists, and any new substantial office space, if desired, would have to be the result of redevelopment of, or upgrades to, existing developed areas.
 To encourage effective re-use of existing office buildings, the Town should look for ways to streamline review processes associated with new occupancy in existing office buildings and spaces.

-Industrial - The Town of Penfield has very few parcels zoned for industrial development.
+Industrial: The Town of Penfield has very few parcels zoned for industrial development.
 The Limited Industrial District zoned parcels are mostly located in the Panorama Valley.
 Much of the remaining vacant land in the district has recently been approved for the development of an office/industrial complex known as "Panorama Park."
 The completion of this development will result in only one remaining industrially zoned parcel, that being located on Linden Park Drive, opposite the Marriott Courtyard Hotel.
 The Town does not propose to rezone any additional lands to Limited Industrial as there are no appropriate properties that have adequate infrastructure to support industrial development.
 As a result, the Town is focused on redeveloping existing industrially zoned land to maximize industrial development and investment.